FFmpeg/FFV1/ffv1.md

 Optional parameters:

-  This parameter is used to signal the capabilities of a receiver implementation.
-This parameter MUST NOT be used for any other purpose.
+  These parameters are used to signal the capabilities of a receiver implementation.
+These parameters MUST NOT be used for any other purpose.

   `version`:  The `version` of the FFV1 encoding as defined by (#version).